General

 What is Edema?

-However, edema is temporary, though some people may face sudden outbreaks more often in comparison to others.
+While edema can be temporary, untreated chronic edema can lead to serious health complications.
 Tissue and cellular-based wound care products offer a moist environment vital for successful leg ulcer management.

 Causes of Edema